-First, consult with a professional, such as a therapist, to figure out what exactly went wrong in your previous workplace environment.
-Was the problem excessive competition among coworkers?
-A cruel boss?
-Humiliating or demeaning behavior in meetings?
-Identify what traits you would like to see in a workplace instead, such as a collaborative atmosphere, a flexible and communicative boss, or a strong human resources presence.
-Then, look up potential workplaces on the internet for reviews that can indicate their working environments.
-This information will help you feel prepared for job interviews.
+First, consider consulting a professionalto determine what went wrong in your previous work environment.
+For example, was the problem excessive competition among co-workers,a cruel boss, or humiliating behavior in meetings?
+Identify what traits you would like to see in a workplace instead, such as a collaborative atmosphere, a flexible and communicative boss, or a reliable human resources presence can help you find a new job where bullying is less likely.
+Then, look up potential workplaces on the internet for reviews that indicate the working environment.
+This information can help you feel prepared for job interviews.
 Some pertinent topics you might address during an interview include:

-- Asking why the last person left the job, and how long the person was employed.
-There are many reasons why someone may quit their job, but if the employer is dodging the question, this could indicate a dysfunctional workplace.
+Ask why the last person left the job and how long they were employed.
+There are many reasons why someone may quit their job, but if the employer is dodges the question, this could indicate a dysfunctional workplace.

-- Asking about what policies they take to handle workplace bullying.
-If they have no specific guidelines, then they might not adequately address your concerns.
-A lack of clear policy on its own is not necessarily a reason to turn down a dream job, but you might want to ask follow-up questions about the workplace environment first.
+Ask about what policies the company takes to handle workplace bullying.
+If they have no specific guidelines, they might not be able to adequately address your concerns.
+A lack of clear policy is not necessarily a reason to turn down a job, but you might want to ask follow-up questions about the workplace environment first.

-- Providing a brief explanation, if you feel comfortable doing so, of your previous workplace environment and what issues led you to leave.
-Be careful not to give in to the urge to gossip or “bad mouth” your previous employer, as doing so may reflect poorly on your trustworthiness to a new potential employer.
+If you feel comfortable doing so, explain your previous work environment and what issues led you to leave.
+Let the potential employer know that you want to work in an environment that keep workers away against workplace bullies.
+However, avoid the urge to gossip about your previous employer, as doing so may reflect poorly on your trustworthiness to a new potential employer.

-If you are being bullied at work, you are absolutely not alone.
-According to a recent meta-analysis of studies, an estimated 11 percent of workers have experienced workplace bullying.
-Furthermore, a 2015 survey of 2,000 workers showed that 58 percent of respondents had either experienced or witnessed workplace bullying.
-You don’t deserve to be bullied, and if you are experiencing workplace bullying, then you can take several actions to change it, including contacting human resources or a supervisor, considering a different workplace or job opportunity, or pursuing therapy.
-Of these options, therapy is something you can start right away, through an online service like BetterHelp.
+You don’t deserve bullying, and if you are experiencing it at work, then you can take several actions to change it, including contacting human resources or a supervisor, considering a different workplace or job opportunity, hiring an attorney, or pursuing therapy.
+Of these options, you can start right away through an online service like BetterHelp.

 I’ve been working with Alicia for about 7 months now, and I can’t recommend her enough.
 She is unbelievably smart and yet filled with warmth, she’s non-judgmental but still able to see negative patterns, she gives solid frameworks and solutions when I need them, and is a listening ear when I need that.
 Alicia doesn’t just deal with the subject matter at hand, she remembers things I’ve told her weeks prior, small names or details or passing comments, and points out patterns I hadn’t noticed, helping me re-frame my own thoughts and behaviors, all while showing how much she’s really listening and paying attention.
 It makes me feel like I’m talking to a friend.
 One personal example of her intuitive spirit is what she said to me in my very first session with her which has stuck with me since that day.
 This reframing of the narrative I had been telling myself from the moment I quit changed everything for me, and she had known me for 45 minutes.
 For anyone on the fence about therapy and its benefits, Alicia is the empathetic soul we all need in our lives.